Which Wood Material is Best for You?

 Red Oak is a very popular wood for staining.
 Red Oak has a medium range of color variability from lighter tan tones with pinkish highlights to darker browns.

 Sapele is a beautiful reddish colored wood.
 We recommend this wood for any outdoor application (these doors are interior doors and do need extra steps if you are planning on using them in an outdoor application).
 Sapele is an African hardwood, highly sought after, and similar to Mahogany.
 Sapele’s colors are slightly redder than that of Mahogany.

 Rustic Alder is a hardwood of medium density that features a color range of light browns with reddish hues and can feature large split knots and open knots.
 Rustic Alder is a great wood to show a variety of characteristics that are great for that barn wood look.

 Cherry has a fine uniform straight grain varying in color from rich red to reddish brown.
 Cherry is a beautiful wood to stain.

 Professional Painted Doors

-We use Soft Maple material and spray the doors with commercial grade paint; ML Campbell Turino, satin sheen.
+We use Soft Maple wood material and spray the doors with commercial grade paint; ML Campbell Turino, satin sheen.
 It has an excellent scratch and mar resistance.
 First we will prime the door(s) and then apply two coats of paint.

 Once the doors are painted we give them time to dry and then we start our door packing process.

-We use Minwax professional grade stain colors.
+We use Minwax stain colors.
 Then finish the doors with a lacquer, the lacquer finish is a strong durable top coat.
 We can stain Eastern White Pine, Ash, Oak, Sapele and Cherry woods.
 The stain finish does vary based on the base wood.
 Click Here to see our wood offering finished with minwax stain!